nichnet/SegmentProgressBar/README.md

 # SegmentProgressBar
 Segmented Progress Bar for .NET (WinForms)

-This is a progress bar user control for tracking the state of each segment in a series of jobs (eg downloads).
+This is a progress bar user control for tracking the state of each segment in a series of jobs (eg downloads or file creation).

 ### Set up
 ```